UoB-HPC/SimEng/docs/sphinx/index.rst

 - Accurate, aiming for simulated cycle times being within 5-10% of real hardware
 - Open source, with a permissive license to enable collaboration across academia and industry

 SimEng places an emphasis on performance and ease of use, whilst maintaining a clean, modern, simple and well-documented code base.
-For example, the current out-of-order (OoO) model is implemented in around 10,000 lines of simple C++, with another 9,000 lines or so implementing the specifics of the Armv9.2-a ISA, and around 13,000 lines of code in the accompanying test suite.
+For example, the current out-of-order (OoO) model is implemented in around 10,000 lines of simple C++, with another 16,000 lines or so implementing the specifics of the Armv9.2-a ISA, and around 19,000 lines of code in the accompanying test suite.
 SimEng should be simple to read and understand, making it ideal to modify to your requirements and include it in your projects.

 Features
 --------

 Currently, SimEng targets the Armv9.2-a+SVE ISA with the ability to model up to out-of-order, superscalar, single-core processors, and to emulate a subset of Linux system-calls.
-It supports statically compiled C and Fortran binaries that run on real hardware.
+It supports statically compiled C and Fortran binaries that run on real hardware, with additional support for OpenMP binaries too.
 SimEng currently models memory as an infinite L1 cache, i.e. it assumes that all loads and stores hit the L1 cache; a future release will add a proper memory hierarchy model (see the discussion about SST below).

 The main component provided by the simulator is a discrete processor core model, shown in diagrammatic form below.
 This model accepts a clock signal and supports a memory access interface.
 A single YAML format configuration file can be passed to the simulation to specify models of existing microarchitectures, such as Marvell's ThunderX2 or Fujitsu's A64fx, or to model hypothetical core designs.